jaimejim/jaimejim.github.io/_posts/1921-02-19-bambino-mio-divino.markdown

 The baby's bed is small and comfortable, it has a heating panel on top of it.
 The baby is changed positions every few hours to avoid skin marks.
 It has a couple of tiny tubes going down is nose and larynx to the stomach and lungs.
 The lung ones are for the respirator and to drain the lungs of liquid and amniotic fluid (hopefully not much after 24 h) and the stomach one is for the baby food.
 The respirator tube tends to accumulate liquid.
 Other than the glucose the baby receives few milliliters of dutifully pumped mother's milk. if you see the milk it looks yellowish as it has high fatty content.
 It just goes down by gravity into the babies tummy.
 He seems to like it.
 At some point I had to spread a bit of mother's milk on the lips, the baby reacted to it with a smirk.

 What else... there is also a chair and another table with a computer and a specific software to write down details of the progress of the baby, it is called <https:/maisa.fi>.
 Nurses and doctors write there all the readings of blood tests and specific events of the child's time in the ICU.

 The room sounds like a server room, with the motors of the various machinery, and the ventilators cooling the many processors computing stuff in that room.

 This set up is on every room out of which there are 24 rooms I think.
 And the corridors connecting everything are labyrinthic.
 It is very easy to get lost as everything looks the same in the long grey corridors with the same masked nurses, white emergency doors and wooden ICU doors.

 The ICU floor is very clean and well taken care off but some of the parts of the Hospital seem run down and disorganized.
 For example I was told to use the stairs as they were repairing some floors and the elevator did not work.
 I couldn't get it again and after waiting and knocking I had to go all the way down to take an elevator, walk 100 meters, take another and go back where I was.
 I noticed all parents had trouble with these things.

 ## Al freddo al gelo

 The emotional process of accepting the news is the worst experience of my life by far.
-I had a testicular torsion as a kid and I remember the excruciating pain, wanting to die to relieve it.
+I had a testicular torsion as a kid and I remember the excruciating pain before being treated.
 I would happily and cheerfully suffer that for the rest of my life if I could have the peace of mind of knowing that my child's brain would be fine.
 The mind-pain is excruciating and superior to any physical pain.

-When it starts, the process is that in addition to receiving the news that your baby is possibly mentally handicapped for life of grieving for the death of a healthy child - a child that never came at the time of receiving the news - .
+The first minutes you of course receive the news that your baby is very sick, that he might become mentally impaired for life or even die.
 There is no way to cope with it, no training I can think off and no advice I can imagine for those first few hours.
 It is cruel, it is a surreal unbelievable nightmare.

 There is an emotional rollercoaster during the first 72 hours, panic, anxiety, fear, happiness, confusion, incomprehension, uncertainty, frustration, anger...
 It is common for parents to enter into depression in a matter of hours, lose the appetite, act erratic, thinking constantly at what could have happened and what may happen in the future.
 Thinking about the pain that this fragile baby born has endured, thinking about his state, the painkillers, drugs and catheters as well as the bleak future ahead for this child is excruciating.
 I fear this will haunt me for life.

 We were constantly crying.
 Back in our room I could only keep my mouth open making loud weeping noises.
 For minutes and hours.
 Thinking about my poor baby.
 Mi pobre hijo, en una camilla, drogado y frío.
 Un tesoro del cielo que tiembla inconsciente.
 Toda esperanza y toda fe perdida.

+After some time I started some form of grieving process for a healthy child that never happened.

 I thought about how perfect our life could have been had we arrived an hour earlier, perhaps only few minutes!
 The first morning I hold on to the hope that somehow things would be better.
 I had a constant deep fear un dolor profundo y hondo.
 Lágrimas y saliva se mezclaban en mi boca.
 Pero luego perdí la esperanza.
 No hay manera de expresar el dolor.
 La cara de piedra que se te queda.

 At some point, when all hope is lost I prayed.
 I think that regardless of faith, creed or beliefs everyone prays to God in this situations, it is an entity rooted in ourselves that you try to awaken in extreme situations, a primordial entity.

 So you pray.
-We pray because there is absolutely nothing else on this world that can be done.
+We pray because there is absolutely nothing else on this world that we can do.
 I prayed more intensely than I ever did, I begged to God with a clean heart and I sincerely offered everything I had, health, limbs and life for an improvement of the baby's condition.
 I cried my heart out.
 After extenuation, you may fall in a light sleep for few hours.

 This pattern goes on for at least few days.
+There is nothing normal about it, your face will sometimes be numb from crying and other times when you tell what has happened you will become wobbly and fall apart.
+But you have to be strong and go on, you hear me?
+BE STRONG.
+You need to to do that for your family, for your baby.
+Be strong, look at the very short term for now and that is it.

 ## O mio Signore!